sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Context sensitive quotation facilities
+Short desc    : Context sensitive quotation facilities
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package provides advanced facilities for inline and
+Descript     : This package provides advanced facilities for inline and
              : display quotations.
 It is designed for a wide range of tasks
              : ranging from the most simple applications to the more complex
              : demands of formal quotations.
 The facilities include commands,